JGLTechnologies/DPYS/README.md

 async def warn(inter: disnake.ApplicationCommandInteraction, member: disnake.Member = commands.Param(),
                reason: str = commands.Param(default=None)):
     await dpys.warnings.warn(inter, member, reason)
-    # This will do nothing for the first 2 warnibgs, but on the third warning it will kick the member.
+    # This will do nothing for the first 2 warnings, but on the third warning it will kick the member.
     # Valid punishments for dpys.warnings.Punishment are kick, ban, mute, temp_ban, temp_mute
     # If you want to mute you have to pass in you mute role id and an optional mute remove role id.
     # For temporary punishments, a duration parameter can be passed into the dpys.warnings.Punishment constructor.
-    # This is the number of seconds that the punishment will last.\
+    # This is the number of seconds that the punishment will last.
     await dpys.warnings.punish(inter, member,
-                           [None, None, dpys.warnings.Punishment("kick")])
+                               {3: dpys.warnings.Punishment("kick")})
 ```

 <br>